alan-turing-institute/data-safe-haven/processes/provider-overview.md

 Staff researchers and students should be able to choose that an employer-supplied device should instead have an administrator/root account to which they do have access.

-These devices are needed by researchers who work on a variety of bare-metal programming tasks (programming directly to hardware without an operating system).
+These devices permit the easy use of a wider range of software than managed devices, as well as easier access to peripheral hardware.

-However, such devices are not able to access higher tier Environments.
+However, such devices are not able to access the highest tier Environments.

 They may include personal devices such as researcher-owned laptops.